ademizain/sudoku/README.md

 # Sudoku Game
 This is a Sudoku game program written in C++ that allows you to play Sudoku, generate new puzzles, and solve existing ones.
 It utilizes the X11 library for displaying the game board and XQuartz for macOS compatibility.
-Passed Google Tests for all test functions
+Successfully passed all test functions in Google Test
 ### Features:
 - Play Sudoku
 - Generate new puzzles with various levels of difficulty